soasme/PeppaPEG/README.md

 ## Choice

 Choice is another container of multiple rules.

-It matches to the input when one of the inner rules matches successfully.
+When applying the Choice rule to text, the first Choice member is attempted.
+If the attempt fails, the second Choice member is attempted, so on and on.
+If any one of the attempts succeeds, the Choice rule succeeds immediately and the rest of the Choice members will not be attempted.

 When multiple rules match, the first matched rule is used.